data-prep-kit/data-prep-kit/README.md

 ## Features <a name = "features"></a>

 - The kit provides a growing set of [modules/transforms](#table) targeting laptop-scale to datacenter-scale processing.
-- The data modalities supported _today_ are: Natural Language and Code.
+- The data modalities supported _today_ are: Natural Language, Code, and Image (added in Nov.
+2025).
 - The modules are built on common frameworks for Python, Ray and Spark runtimes for scaling up data processing.
-- The kit provides a framework for developing custom transforms for processing parquet files.
+- The kit provides a framework for developing custom transforms for processing Parquet files.
+Support to include ZIP, NDJSON, and JSON formats in addition to Parquet was added in Nov.
+2025.
 - The kit uses [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/)-based [workflow automation](kfp/doc/simple_transform_pipeline.md).
+In Nov.
+2025, Kubernetes deployment YAMLs for [Tekton](https://tekton.dev/) were introduced, simplifying pipeline composition without relying on the Kubeflow Pipelines (KFP) infrastructure.

 ## Installation